Assessing causal effects in the presence of treatment switching through principal stratification: Treatment switching with censoring

 \subsection{Observed data}

-The potential outcome for the switching status under control, $S_i(0)$, and the potential outcomes for survival, $Y_i(0)$ and $Y_i(1)$, are well defined and a-priori observable for all units, in the sense that they could be observed if the units were assigned to the corresponding treatment level (at least in absence of censoring).
-A-posteriori, once the treatment has been assigned, for each unit only the potential outcome corresponding to the treatment actually assigned is observed; the other potential outcome is missing.
+The potential outcome for the switching status under control, $S_i(0)$, and the potential outcomes for survival, $Y_i(0)$ and $Y_i(1)$, are well-defined and a-priori observable for all patients in the sense that they could be observed if the patients were assigned to the corresponding treatment level (at least in the absence of censoring).
+A-posteriori, once the treatment has been assigned, for each patient, only the potential outcome corresponding to the treatment actually assigned is observed; the other potential outcome is missing.
+Specifically, for each patient $i$, we observe: $\tilde{Y}^{\mathrm{obs}}_i=\min\{\Yobs_i, \Cobs_i\}$, where $\Yobs_i = Z_i Y_i(1) + (1-Z_i) Y_i(0)$; and $\tilde{S}^{\mathrm{obs}}_i=\Sobs_i=S_i(1)=\bS$ under treatment and